alphagov/accessibility-personas/source/ron/index.html.md

 As Ron is not very technical, do not use anything which might help.
 For example, do not zoom into the page and do not use the keyboard to navigate.

+Because of that you might encounter issues which are not fixable.
+This is good for demonstrating that users have a worse experience when they don't know that there is assistive technology that would help them.

 ## Training tasks